Philogy/philogy.github.io/_posts/2023-11-24-quitting-dereg.md

 I'm sure about what I want to do.
 Overall I love my brother and am very happy our first lil' venture together had such an amicable ending. ❤️

+I'm also forever grateful to [libevm](https://twitter.com/libevm) a dear friend and our only investor.
+Their investment has been returned in full in <2 months with a 6% profit.
+Now I can proudly say that "my first venture ever resulted in a profit for all investors with an average annualized return of over 50%". 😂😏

 Jokes aside I thought I was sure about wanting to do a startup, I thought it was the best, logical next step.
 I still think I was right, but maybe not.
 Life is funny like that sometimes, no matter how hard you try to self-impose some grander vision and strict timeline onto yourself, sometimes you